GuidanceMantras/GuidanceMantras/README.md

 - Keep you social media clean
 - Your social media feed works on what you follow, what you watch more, what you like.
 Basically, it i based on AI recommendation system
 - Delete unwanted emails, block unwanted emails and  unsubscribe unwanted emails
+- Learn/teach how to use Google and youtube to gain knowledge about different topics
 ### Environment
 - Our behaviour depends on our surrounding environment
 - So kids should grow in good environment.
+- Stay away fron negative people

 ### Minimalistic
 - The meaning of minimalistic is to having only needed things in life